 - Proper sleep of 7 to 9 hours per night for optimal hormone levels.

 - Post workout nutrition, including a protein shake to supply the body with amino acids after exercise.

-- Avoiding sugar and refined carbohydrates to support balanced blood glucose levels, which will also help regulate healthy hormone production.
+- Avoiding added sugar and refined carbohydrates to support balanced blood glucose levels, which will also help regulate healthy hormone production.

 Other natural solutions that can be used to reduce PMS symptoms include acupuncture and essential oils like lavender and bergamot.

 Certain foods may help increase progesterone levels while others may prevent toxic estrogen by blocking its metabolism.
 Balance can be achieved within the body when each organ system is supported properly with nutrients from sources in the foods with progesterone list.
 Knowing how to regulate hormones naturally is key to restoring fertility issues in women experiencing PCOS or endometriosis.